sebdiem/hypnopy/README.md

 To run this program you can run the following command from the project's root:

-    $ ./bin/run
+    $ ./bin/hypnopy

-Some options are available and detailed by the following command:
+The list of command line options is available with:

-    $ ./bin/run -h
+    $ ./bin/hypnopy -h